May-Cook/Baked-Potato-Bot/README.md

 ### Setting environment variables

 #### Windows
-1. search for 'enviroment' in the windows search bar and open `Edit the system environment variables`
+1. Search for 'enviroment' in the windows search bar and open `Edit the system environment variables`
-2. under the `Advnaced` tab, click the button labelled `Environment Variables...` in the bottom right of the `System Proprties` window
+2. Under the `Advnaced` tab, click the button labelled `Environment Variables...` in the bottom right of the `System Proprties` window
 3. Click the button labelled `new...` in the middle of the `Enviroment Variables` window to add a new user variable
 4. Enter `DISCORD_TOKEN` in the box labelled `Variable name: ` and enter your bot's token in the box labelled `Variable value: `
 5. Click the button labelled `OK` at the bottom of the window